devDucks/astroarch/README.md

 Connect your raspberry pi to your netowork via an ethernet cable, you can ssh into it after the boot using `ssh alarm@IP_OF_YOUR_RASPBERRY` the password will be `alarm`

-You'll be droppen into `alarm` shell and now we can proceed:
+You'll be dropped into `alarm` shell and now we can proceed:
 - become sudo with `su -` the password is `root`
 - type `curl https://raw.githubusercontent.com/MattBlack85/astroarch/main/boot.sh > boot.sh`
 - type `bash boot.sh`

+After a while you'll be prompted to pick a new password, insert one and type it again on the second prompt, this will be the password for user `astronaut`